 “We respect the important role that the press plays, and we’ll give them respect, but it is not unlimited,” Sessions said.
 “They cannot place lives at risk with impunity.
 We must balance the press’s role with protecting our national security and the lives of those who serve in the intelligence community, the armed forces and all law-abiding Americans.”

 At the news conference, Sessions described the nation as having a problematic “culture of leaks” that must be stamped out.
 And he issued a blunt warning to “would-be leakers” of classified information: “Don’t do it,” or risk prosecution.

 Most of the leaks kinda look like they are coming from Jared and Ivanka who should consider skedaddling back to NYC.
-It would be a nice break for the kids before the jail terms start.
+It would be a nice break for the kids before the jail terms start, and children still love to roller blade so they could spend time doing that.
 This is actually Joe Scarborough.
 Don’t faint.
 Nobody attacks Joe’s squeeze and gets away with it!
 Damn it!

 Much has changed in the five years since Trump delivered that self-aware confession.
 The Manhattan developer is now the least popular first-year president in the history of presidential polling.
 His oldest son is caught up in a federal investigation involving attempts by Russia to undermine American democracy.
 Federal prosecutors are also reportedly investigating the finance and business dealings of Trump’s son-in-law, Jared Kushner, who has repeatedly been forced to amend federal disclosure forms to add omitted information on his financial assets and contacts with foreign nationals, including from Russia.
 Even Trump’s daughter Ivanka, despite her concerted efforts to keep a low profile during the campaign and to round off her father’s roughest edges inside the White House, has become the subject of controversy.